 But commonplace things often are the least appreciated and the hardest to understand.
 We pay great attention to the movement of water from place to place as vapor and clouds in the air, as rain on the soil, and then as streams back to the ocean.
 We know that water is the most abundant liquid on earth.
-Always we use or fight its tendency to find its own level. considering its uses and abundance and properties, however, we must keep in mind this main fact: Water is needed for life.
+Always we use or fight its tendency to find its own level.
+In considering its uses and abundance and properties, however, we must keep in mind this main fact: Water is needed for life.
 (Water, Yearbook, Dept. Of Agriculture 1955)

-Water management, and water rights specifically, are a property interest of primary importance to Alaskans.
+Water management, and water rights specifically, is a property interest of primary importance to Alaskans.
 Our culture, lifestyle, and future development depend upon sound water resource management decisions today.
 No one should be lulled into the misconception that issuance of water rights is a question of lesser importance given the relative abundance of water in Alaska.
 Alaska has great rivers, millions of large lakes, large underground aquifers, and vast areas of wetlands.
 But a net annual surplus of water over the total area of the state dose not mean that there are no water shortages in the state.
 Southeast, the Aleutians Islands, and Kodiak Island are dependent on surface water as their only feasible source of supply; even a short drought as experienced in 1993 may result in water shortages.
 In the interior during the winter many streams and shallow lakes freeze solid, and ground water in many areas is of questionable quality.
 In this area the occurrence and availability of groundwater are limited by permafrost.
 There are areas of the Arctic Slope Basin that are frozen deserts with about 5 inches of annual precipitation, or less than deserts in Nevada and California.
 In Southcentral Alaska many areas around the population centers have experienced groundwater mining and limited supplies due to competition.
-Yes, water resources in Alaska are abundant, but not necessarily when and where it is needed.
+Yes, water resources in Alaska are abundant, but not necessarily when and it is needed.
+Moreover, from an economic development where perspective, it is not only its abundance that allows the use of a particular resource in a development enterprise, but also security of rights to that resource.
+While a recording function can provide security of title for land and land-based resources, the natural yearly and seasonal variation of water's availability requires active management to provide security of rights, with minimum transaction costs, for the use of water.